 - Beans, peas and eggs are budget-friendly protein alternatives to meat.

 - Drink water – it’s much cheaper than soda, juice, or any other liquid substitute.
 And it has zero calories and zero sugar.

 - Stick to your grocery list.
 It can be difficult, but you’ll save yourself from having to readjust your budget (and your diet) after splurging on that ice cream.

 - Psst…don’t grocery shop when you’re hungry!
 It makes it that much harder to resist the cookie aisle and forgo any hard-fought temptations.

 - Cook at home.
 It’s cheaper than eating out!
-According to this article from MyDomain, you can save approximately $16 per meal when you cook from home.
 To save time later in the week, meal-prep the weekend before so that you can enjoy home-cooked meals on the go.